yangheng95/PyABSA/README.md

 ## Contributions & Bug Reports.

-This Repository is under development.
-There may be unknown problems in the code.
+This repository is under development.
+There may be unknown problems remain.
 Please do feel free to report any problem, and PRs are welcome.

 ## Citation